lgh06/directus-wiki/End-to-End-Tests.md

 In this test, I am using the already seeded User account.
 You can view which users and roles are seeded during setup by looking in `tests/e2e/setup/seeds`
 Remember, testing on multiple roles and permissions is important.

+Use request() imported from 'supertest' not 'HTTP'

 Because the actual tokens returned will vary use "expect.any()" and in most cases checking every param is not necessary.
 Use .toMatchObject() in those cases.

 ```ts
 it.each(getDBsToTest())(`%p returns an access_token, expires and a refresh_token for user`, async (vendor) => {
     const url = `http://localhost:${config.ports[vendor]!}`;